 22nd Century Group Inc (XXII) Short Interest Up 9.0% in March

-22nd Century Group Inc (NYSEAMERICAN:XXII) was the recipient of a large growth in short interest during the month of March.
+22nd Century Group Inc (NYSEAMERICAN:XXII) was the target of a large growth in short interest in the month of March.
 As of March 15th, there was short interest totalling 11,036,154 shares, a growth of 9.0% from the February 28th total of 10,127,860 shares.
-Currently, 10.2% of the company’s shares are short sold.
-Based on an average trading volume of 2,219,117 shares, the days-to-cover ratio is presently 5.0 days.
+Based on an average daily trading volume, of 2,219,117 shares, the short-interest ratio is currently 5.0 days.
+Currently, 10.2% of the shares of the company are sold short.

-A number of equities research analysts have weighed in on XXII shares.
-Zacks Investment Research lowered shares of 22nd Century Group from a “buy” rating to a “hold” rating in a report on Tuesday, December 19th.
-Chardan Capital restated a “buy” rating and issued a $11.50 price target on shares of 22nd Century Group in a research report on Friday, January 26th.
+Large investors have recently modified their holdings of the company.
+Bank of New York Mellon Corp lifted its stake in shares of 22nd Century Group by 46.7% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 102,993 shares of the biotechnology company’s stock worth $285,000 after acquiring an additional 32,773 shares during the period.
+Vanguard Group Inc. lifted its stake in shares of 22nd Century Group by 17.6% in the 2nd quarter.
+Vanguard Group Inc. now owns 2,894,322 shares of the biotechnology company’s stock worth $5,065,000 after acquiring an additional 432,450 shares during the period.
+Creative Planning lifted its stake in shares of 22nd Century Group by 38.7% in the 4th quarter.
+Creative Planning now owns 73,915 shares of the biotechnology company’s stock worth $207,000 after acquiring an additional 20,628 shares during the period.
+Monashee Investment Management LLC acquired a new stake in shares of 22nd Century Group in the 4th quarter worth approximately $195,000.
+Finally, Hilton Capital Management LLC acquired a new stake in shares of 22nd Century Group in the 4th quarter worth approximately $210,000.

-Several hedge funds and other institutional investors have recently modified their holdings of XXII.
-Vanguard Group Inc. lifted its position in shares of 22nd Century Group by 17.6% during the 2nd quarter.
-Vanguard Group Inc. now owns 2,894,322 shares of the biotechnology company’s stock valued at $5,065,000 after acquiring an additional 432,450 shares during the period.
-Goldman Sachs Group Inc. acquired a new position in shares of 22nd Century Group during the 4th quarter valued at $859,000.
-Millennium Management LLC acquired a new position in shares of 22nd Century Group during the 4th quarter valued at $762,000.
-Geode Capital Management LLC lifted its position in shares of 22nd Century Group by 38.5% during the 4th quarter.
-Geode Capital Management LLC now owns 662,362 shares of the biotechnology company’s stock valued at $1,854,000 after acquiring an additional 184,074 shares during the period.
-Finally, BlackRock Inc. lifted its position in shares of 22nd Century Group by 8.7% during the 4th quarter.
-BlackRock Inc. now owns 1,916,636 shares of the biotechnology company’s stock valued at $5,366,000 after acquiring an additional 152,715 shares during the period.
+A number of research firms have issued reports on XXII.
+Chardan Capital reissued a “buy” rating and set a $11.50 target price on shares of 22nd Century Group in a research note on Friday, January 26th.
+Zacks Investment Research lowered shares of 22nd Century Group from a “buy” rating to a “hold” rating in a research note on Tuesday, December 19th.

-COPYRIGHT VIOLATION WARNING: “22nd Century Group Inc (XXII) Short Interest Up 9.0% in March” was first published by Macon Daily and is the sole property of of Macon Daily.
-If you are accessing this piece on another website, it was illegally copied and reposted in violation of US and international trademark and copyright laws.
-The original version of this piece can be read at https://macondaily.com/2018/03/26/22nd-century-group-inc-xxii-short-interest-up-9-0-in-march.html.
+TRADEMARK VIOLATION WARNING: This piece of content was originally published by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this piece of content on another site, it was stolen and republished in violation of international copyright and trademark law.
+The correct version of this piece of content can be accessed at https://macondaily.com/2018/04/02/22nd-century-group-inc-xxii-short-interest-up-9-0-in-march-updated.html.

 About 22nd Century Group